noelfania/self_answering/README.md

 > **UPDATE(2021-01): <br>
-Q. You can control Allowance you can get infomation When you request and response with HTTP.
-And There are a bunch of options.<br>
+Q. You can control Allowance of data When you request and response with HTTP.
+For Instance, When someone request your server with url from another domain to get data, you can response nothing...
+There are a bunch of options.
+HTTP.METHOD, HTTP.HEADERS....etc <br>
 A. CORS you would be familir with, and sameSite issues lately...
-I'd like to pratice of these client-server communication protocol with *`POSTMAN`***
+I'd like to pratice these client-server communication protocol with *`POSTMAN`***
 * * *
 <br>